SECTION 1. PURPOSE.

 SECTION 2.
 COVERAGE.

-.01 The excepted service includes all positions in the executive branch excluded from the competitive service by statute, executive order, or Office of Personnel Management (OPM) action.
-OPM exclusions are covered under Civil Service Rule VI and are divided into Schedules A, B, and C.
+.01 This policy covers positions in the Department excluded from the competitive service by statute, Executive order, or Office of Personnel Management (OPM) action.
+OPM exclusions are covered under Civil Service Rule VI (5 CFR, Part 6) and are divided into Schedules A, B, C, and D.

 c.
-Schedule C positions are of a confidential or policy determining character and involve a close working relationship with the heads or deputy heads of operating units and similar key appointed officials.
-Included are confidential and special assistants and secretaries.
-OPM grants Schedule C exceptions on an individual position basis.
+Schedule C. Schedule C appointments require advance approval from OPM and are of a policy-determining character or involve a close and confidential working relationship with the heads or deputy heads of bureaus/operating units and similar key appointed officials, including some confidential or special assistants, and secretaries.

 .01 Equal Employment Opportunity.

-The Department’s policy is to provide equal opportunity in employment for all persons, without discrimination because of race, color, religion, sex, age, national origin, marital status, or handicapping condition.
+The Department’s policy is to provide equal opportunity in employment for all persons, without regard to race, color, religion, sex (including pregnancy and gender identity), national origin, age, disability, genetic information, marital status, political affiliation, sexual orientation, labor organization affiliation or non-affiliation, status of a parent, any other factor(s) stated in the Secretary’s Policy Statement on Equal Employment Opportunity, or any other non-merit based factor.
 This policy applies to the excepted service as it does to the competitive service.

 .02 Appointing Authorities.

 a.
-Requests to establish, modify, extend, or abolish Schedule A, B, or C appointing authorities must be made to OPM through the Department’s Director for Personnel and Civil Rights (the "Director").
-Details on OPM requirements are found in FPM Chapter 213, Appendix B.
+Requests to establish, modify, extend, or abolish Schedule A, B, C, and D appointing authorities must be made to OPM through the Department’s Director for Human Resources Management (Director, OHRM).
+OPM requirements are found in 5 CFR, Part 213.

-2. Employment of attorneys requires the approval of the General Counsel.
-DAO 202-300, “Employment (General),” Section 7., discusses that requirement and provides general information and Department policies on the employment of individuals to perform professional legal duties.
-Also see FPM Chapter 213, Appendix A.
+a.
+Employment of attorney positions, with certain exceptions, and other positions involving the performance of a professional legal duty or necessitating professional legal training, require prior approval of the General Counsel.
+DAO 202-300, “Employment (General),” Section 7, discusses this requirement and provides general information and Department policies on the employment of individuals who perform professional legal duties.

-3. Employment of experts and consultants requires prior approval of the Director.
-When additional Departmental clearances are necessary, the Director requests them.

 b.
+Employment of experts and consultants under 5 CFR, Part 304 requires prior approval of the Director, OHRM.
+When additional Departmental clearances are necessary, the Director, OHRM requests them.

-OPM may authorize the filling of excepted positions under competitive procedures in particular situations and in the interest of good administration.
-Requests for such actions must be submitted through the Director.
-(See FPM Chapter 302, Subchapter 1-1.)
+e.
+OPM may authorize the filling of excepted positions under competitive procedures in particular situations and in the interest of the Department.
+Requests for such actions must be submitted to OPM through the Director, OHRM.

 .04 Position Changes.